Two-Digit Subtraction with Regrouping: A thorough look

 Q: What if I need to regroup more than once?

 A: Sometimes, you might need to regroup more than once, particularly when working with larger numbers or more complex subtraction problems.
-For example, consider the problem 302 - 128.
+To give you an idea, consider the problem 302 - 128.
 You’d need to regroup twice (once from the tens and once from the hundreds).

 Q: What are some good resources for practicing two-digit subtraction with regrouping?